 Division for Income and social welfare statistics

-A new system of surveys of living conditions was introduced in 2011.
-A key objective of the new system was to improve the harmonisation with international requirements connected to EU-SILC.
+In 2011 the present system for surveying living conditions was introduced.
+A key objective of the new system was better coordination with international requirements connected to EU-SILC.
 National themes were coordinated with the European EU-SILC.
-The new system covers the presented topics from previous living condition surveys, in addition to new themes that illuminate political participation, social networks and financial and social problems.
+The new system covers the presented topics from previous living condition surveys, in addition to new themes to illuminate political participation, social networks and economic and social problems.

 The main users are government ministries, directorates, and research communities in the areas of working environment, health care, housing, leisure and local environment and living conditions in general.

-No external users have access to the statistics and analyses before they are published and accessible simultaneously for all users on ssb.no at 8.00 am.
+No external users have access to the statistics and analyses before they are published and accessible simultaneously for all users on ssb.no at 08:00 am.
 Prior to this, a minimum of three months' advance notice is given in the Statistics Release Calendar.
-This is one of Statistics Norway’s key principles for ensuring that all users are treated equally.

 The concept of living conditions covers a very wide range of topics.
 Statistics on living conditions are therefore associated with many other statistics.

 Information on employment is collected from several sources.
-The Labour Force Survey is an important source and provides information that supplements the information in the study of living conditions, e.g. training in the workplace, weekend work, working arrangements and the attachment of the disabled to the labour market.
-Some records, such as the employee/employer registry, sick leave registry etc. are also relevant.
-The information in these registers can also be utilised in the Survey on Living Conditions.
+The Labour Force Survey is an important source which provides some information that supplements the information from the Survey of Living Conditions, e.g. on training, work schedule (weekend work), and the workforce participation among disabled people.
+Some registers like the employee/employer registry, sick leave registry etc., are also relevant.
+The information in these registers can also be utilized in the Survey of Living Conditions EU-SILC.

-The population is residents aged 16 years and over not living in institutions.
+The population is Norwegian residents aged 16 years and above not living in institutions.

 Data sources are interview data from the annual representative sample survey Survey of Living Conditions EU-SILC, and various attached register information.

 The sample is drawn according to the procedures for random selection.

-Data collection is mainly done by telephone (Computer Assisted Telephone Interview CATI), and in some cases the interviewer visits the interviewee (Computer Assisted Personal Interview CAPI).
-Data collection for the Survey of Living Conditions EU-SILC mainly occurs from January to May in the year of interview.
+Data collection is mainly conducted by telephone (Computer Assisted Telephone Interview CATI) and in some cases the interviewer visits the interviewee (Computer Assisted Personal Interview CAPI).
+Data collection for the Survey of Living Conditions EU-SILC occurs mainly from January to May in the year of interview.

 The interview takes place using a computer-based questionnaire.
 The questionnaire includes various controls to prevent incorrect answers or registration errors during the interview.
 In some cases, the interviewer receives warnings for the registered response.
 In other cases, there is a limit on values that cannot be exceeded.
 Moreover, it verifies that only valid codes are recorded.

-Surveys that collect information on industry and occupation are encoded by Statistics Norway.
+In surveys where industry and occupation are collected, these are encoded by Statistics Norway.

-The sample consists of people.
-The analysis unit is primarily a person, but can in some cases be a household.
+The sample consists of persons.
+Analysis unit is primarily person, but in some cases household.
 Using the household as the unit of analysis requires the use of weights (read more about weights in the section on Accuracy and reliability).

 Statistics Norway has guidelines for merging data from different data sources (registers) for statistical purposes.
 The guidelines are based on Statistics Norway's authorisation given by The Norwegian Data Protection Authority, and the Statistics Act.
 According to these guidelines, responses given in surveys can only be used for the purpose of producing statistics, i.e. information concerning groups of people will be given, but not individuals.
 When survey data files are linked to registers, encryption techniques are used in order to ensure that persons cannot be identified from the survey or register information in the merged data file.